What defines a neighborhood? What makes a place feel “lived in”?

 2135 SE Division [Hours: Tuesday – Saturday 5pm – 10pm]

 broder – Portland’s only place to get your Swedish breakfast fix.
-Worth the wait.
+Worth the wait and one of the best breakfasts in Portland.
 Order: seasonal baked egg skillet $11, Stumptown coffee $2.50, & aebleskivers to share)

 2508 SE Clinton [Hours: 9am – 3pm]